I-de-ya/capistrano-rdws/README.md

 1. Test db existance for 'cap db:create'
 2. Add task for synchronising public/uploads and public/system (between any 2 environments)
 3. Add task for download fresh dump (with yaml_db) from production to staging
+4. Add diagnostic tasks for informing about free disc space (and maybe other metrics).

 ## Contributing